deruelle/mobicents/servers/jain-slee/README.txt

 mvn -Declipse.workspace=YOUR_PATH_TO_ECLIPSE_WORKSPACE eclipse:add-maven-repo"

-4. Open Eclipse, in the File menu select Import, then "General->Existing Projects into Workspace", next and finally browse to root folder of mobicents, the project should appear, be sure that the option "Copy project into workspace" is not checked before pressing "Finish".
+4. Open Eclipse, in the File menu select Import, then "General->Existing Projects into Workspace", next and finally browse to this folder, the project should appear, be sure that the option "Copy project into workspace" is not checked before pressing "Finish".